Triad Financial Advisors Inc. Has $5.28 Million Stock Position in Dimensional International Core Equity 2 ETF (BATS:DFIC)

-Triad Financial Advisors Inc. increased its stake in shares of Dimensional International Core Equity 2 ETF (BATS:DFIC – Free Report) by 7.9% in the 2nd quarter, HoldingsChannel reports.
-The institutional investor owned 217,460 shares of the company’s stock after acquiring an additional 15,841 shares during the quarter.
-Dimensional International Core Equity 2 ETF accounts for 2.2% of Triad Financial Advisors Inc.’s portfolio, making the stock its 10th biggest position.
-Triad Financial Advisors Inc.’s holdings in Dimensional International Core Equity 2 ETF were worth $5,278,000 as of its most recent filing with the Securities and Exchange Commission.
+Triad Financial Advisors Inc. grew its position in shares of Dimensional International Core Equity 2 ETF (BATS:DFIC – Free Report) by 7.9% in the 2nd quarter, HoldingsChannel reports.
+The fund owned 217,460 shares of the company’s stock after buying an additional 15,841 shares during the period.
+Dimensional International Core Equity 2 ETF makes up about 2.2% of Triad Financial Advisors Inc.’s holdings, making the stock its 10th biggest holding.
+Triad Financial Advisors Inc.’s holdings in Dimensional International Core Equity 2 ETF were worth $5,278,000 at the end of the most recent quarter.

 Dimensional International Core Equity 2 ETF Price Performance